Last Updated: June 25, 2020

-Bloomberg and the parties with whom we work (e.g., service providers, business partners, advertisers, and advertising servers) may place, view, and/or use “cookies,” Web server logs, Web beacons, or other electronic tools to collect statistical and other information about your use of this Web site and other websites.
-This information may include information about the IP address of your computer, browser type, language, operating system, your mobile device, geo-location data, the state or country from which you accessed this Web site, the Web pages visited, the date and the time of a visit, and the websites you visited immediately before and after visiting this Web site, the number of links you click within this Web site, the functions you use on this Web site, the databases you view and the searches you request on this Web site, and the data you save on or download from this Website.
+Bloomberg and the parties with whom we work (e.g., service providers, business partners, advertisers, and advertising servers) may place, view, and/or use “cookies,” Web server logs, Web beacons, or other electronic tools to collect statistical and other information about your use of this Site and other websites.
+This information may include information about the IP address of your computer, browser type, language, operating system, your mobile device, device ID, geolocation data, the state or country from which you accessed this Site, the Web pages visited, the date and the time of a visit, and the websites you visited immediately before and after visiting this Web site, the number of links you click within this Web site, the functions you use on this Site, the databases you view and the searches you request on this Site, and the data you save on or download from this Site.

-Bloomberg and the parties with whom we work may use the information collected for various reasons, either on behalf of Bloomberg or for the other parties’ own purposes, including research, analysis, to better serve visitors to this Web site (such as by enabling log-in, providing access to certain sections of this Web site, or providing customized content), to compile aggregate and anonymous information about usage of this Web site and other websites, other statistics, etc. However, if you have deleted and disabled cookies, these uses will not be possible to the extent they are based on cookie information.
+Bloomberg and the parties with whom we work may use the information collected for various reasons, either on behalf of Bloomberg or for the other parties’ own purposes, including research, analysis, to better serve visitors to this Site (such as by enabling log-in, providing access to certain sections of this Site, or providing customized content), to compile aggregate and anonymous information about usage of this Web site and other websites, other statistics, etc. However, if you have deleted and disabled cookies, these uses will not be possible to the extent they are based on cookie information.
+To opt out of Google Analytics, please click here.

-Bloomberg may also disclose your personal and other information to unaffiliated third parties if we believe in good faith that such disclosure is necessary to: (a) comply with the law or in response to a subpoena, court order, or other legal process, subject to Bloomberg’s Law Enforcement Data Request Statement (below); (b) protect the interests, rights, safety, or property of Bloomberg or others; (c) enforce any terms of service on this Site; (d) provide you and the other users of this Site with the services or products requested by you and/or the other users (including allowing a purchaser of Bloomberg or a Bloomberg division to continue to serve you), and to perform other activities related to such services and products, including billing and collection; (e) to provide you with special offers or promotions from Bloomberg that may be on interest to you; or (f) operate Bloomberg’s systems properly.
+Bloomberg may also disclose your personal information to unaffiliated third parties if we believe in good faith that such disclosure is necessary to: (a) comply with any applicable law, rule or regulation or in response to a subpoena, court order, or other legal process, subject to Bloomberg’s Law Enforcement Data Request Statement (below); (b) protect the interests, rights, safety, or property of Bloomberg or others; (c) monitor compliance with and enforce any terms of service on this Site; (d) provide our services and products (including allowing a purchaser of Bloomberg or a Bloomberg division to continue to serve you); (e) perform other activities related to such services and products, including billing and collection; (f) provide you with offers or promotions from Bloomberg; or (g) operate the systems that provide our services and products properly.

 The collection, use, and/or disclosure of your information by Third-Party Providers or by other third parties is not the responsibility of Bloomberg.
 Rather, such collection, use, and/or disclosure is governed by the third parties’ privacy policies and practices, if any.